 Of course, there is a limit to how much you can ask from your community, and the best impact comes from focusing effort on the special occasions rather than begging for likes on every single post on your Instagram.

-Testimonials and case studies are extremely powerful tools for convincing new customers.
+Case studies, social proof and testimonials are extremely powerful tools for convincing new customers.
 A devoted community can happily populate review portals with personal five-star experiences that describe in detail how they’ve managed to make your product or service work out for them.

 They can also refer their friends and peers and advise everyone in their network to adopt the solutions by your brand specifically.
 Having a personal community experience makes it much easier to proactively advocate for your products than just user satisfaction.

 Not all community members need to be active clients.
 Often it’s important that a person gains enough information or skills before converting – they need to grow the need for your product.
 Community is an ideal place for members to share mentorship and advice, eventually nurturing a new generation of loyal clients.
 They have gone through the journey inside the community, so there’s no question which brand they’ll choose once they form a purchase need.